 So do the happy-yet-carby civilisations thrive because of the carbs, or despite them?
 Have they inadvertently tipped the scales of health so profoundly that even a pile of insulin-spiking carbs can’t quite tip it askew the other way?
 Or do their diets actively promote their healthful normo-insulinaemia?

 A few years ago, Denise Minger wrote a thought-provoking post about what she termed Carbosis.
 If the magical realm of ketosis happens on a high-fat, low carb diet, then Carbosis reflects its mirror image on a low-fat, high carb diet.
-Whilst I disagree with some of her conclusions (it seems, for example, Kempner might have been a bit of a crook), I still find much to intrigue me in her argument.
+Whilst I disagree with some of her conclusions (it seems, for example, we might, fairly, call Kempner a bit of a crook), I still find much to intrigue me in her argument.

 I do believe that hyperinsulinaemia provides the key to unlocking much disease and disorder; so perhaps we can find not one, but two ways, to avoid turning that key: